dwilliams-genesis/runs-n-poses/README.md

 ### `msa_files.tar.gz`

-Contains the MSA files for each system.
+Contains the MSA files for each system in the same fashion as seen in `examples/inputs/msa_files`.

 ### `train_similarity_scores.parquet`